wso2/docs-is/en/docs/deploy/migrate/what-has-changed.md

     This behavior cannot be reversed.

 ## Claims
+This section covers the updates related to claims on Identity Server 5.12.0.
 ### Regex Pattern Validation for User Claim Input Values
 In Identity Server 5.12.0, server-side regex pattern validation has been introduced as a mechanism for validating inputs when adding and updating user claim values.
 With this feature, the input values for the user claims will be validated against the following patterns by default.